WillPresley/hosts/adobeblock-version/readme.md

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 A variety of tailored hosts files are provided.

-* Last updated: **April 27 2020**.
+* Last updated: **May 04 2020**.
-* Here's the [raw hosts file with cryptecks, adobe, fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/adobeblock-version/hosts) containing 185,546 entries.
+* Here's the [raw hosts file with cryptecks, adobe, fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/adobeblock-version/hosts) containing 186,984 entries.
 * Logo by [@Tobaloidee](https://github.com/Tobaloidee).